 Deborah was appointed IPCC Deputy Chair in 2008, carrying operational responsibility for the IPCC's regional Commissioners.
 In 2012 she was awarded The Order of the British Empire – Officer (OBE).

 Deborah said when she left Monash law school in 1981 she never could have anticipated being honoured for services to law.

 "After briefly practising law in Melbourne I left on a one-way ticket to Europe without any plan other than that I did not want to be a lawyer in Melbourne, and the move to financial services, working for Citicorp in Switzerland, was entirely by chance," she said.

 "But after Citicorp the driving force was to do something that made a difference - whether that meant writing new Codes of Conduct for fund managers in Hong Kong or dealing with allegations of police corruption in the UK."

-"But what continues to motivate me is the feeling that it is better to be fair than popular, and that ultimately justice is the best reward."
+"What continues to motivate me is the feeling that it is better to be fair than popular, and that ultimately justice is the best reward," she said.

 Deborah said her legal education stood her in good stead despite the brevity of her legal career.

 "I carry with me a strong set of values focussed on integrity and the public interest that I believe were nurtured at Monash," she said.